Resizing, repositioning, rotating, and flipping slide objects in Captivate

 If the Options tab is open as you drag the slide object, you will see that the X and Y values are changing to reflect the horizontal and vertical positions of the object respectively.

 Using the X and Y fields

-The X and Y values are the horizontal and vertical distances between the upper-right corner of the slide object (or the rectangular dashed line border for slide objects that are not square or rectangle) and the upper-right corner of the slide.
+The X and Y values are the horizontal and vertical distances between the upper-right corner of the slide object (or the bounding box for slide objects that are not square or rectangle) and the upper-right corner of the slide.
 Positive values mean below and to the right of the upper-right corner of the slide.
 Negative values imply that some parts of the slide object are outside the slide.
 If the value of X and Y are zeroes, the slide object is at the upper-right corner of the slide, just touching its top and left edges.